-If you would like to see Dutch dunes and spend a day in a nature, a visit to the Zuid-Kennemerland National Park could be a great idea.
-It has many cycling routes, walking paths and it’s a home to some beautiful sceneries with cute little lakes.
+If you would like to see Dutch dunes and spend a day in nature, a visit to the Zuid-Kennemerland National Park could be a great idea.
+It has many cycling routes, walking paths and it’s home to some beautiful sceneries with cute little lakes.
 I’ve seen a deer and a highland cattle there, as well.

 *You can read more about it in my blog post about biking through the Dutch dunes on a link here.

 The North Sea and some beautiful sandy beaches are only 20 minutes away from Haarlem.
 You can get a city bus no. 81 from in front of the train station in Haarlem.
 Or catch a train to Zandvoort aan Zee.
 And you’ll be at a beach in around 20 minutes.
 I love going there on weekends, take a walk at a beach or just enjoy having a coffee or breakfast with a nice sea view.

 Something I really like in Haarlem is that it has a feel of a small historical town.
 It’s quiet and life is slower than in Amsterdam.
 But, at the same time, it has some great restaurants and cafes.

 Restaurants in Haarlem

 # – Frisk aan het Spaarne – This is one of my recent discoveries and probably one of my favourite restaurants in Haarlem.
 Located just next to the Spaarne River it’s probably the restaurant with one of the best views in Haarlem.
 They have Nordic cuisine with a lot of fish and fresh food.
 Not sure if I loved more a dinner there or the weekend breakfast.
 In any case, definitely a must go restaurant in Haarlem (address: Max Euweplein 1, 2031 VP Haarlem, website).